One of Ukraine’s earliest IT companies

 Operations during wartime

 Continuity of critical government information systems.
-Projects for Ukraine's Defence Forces during full-scale invasion
+Projects supporting Ukraine’s Defense Forces during the full-scale invasion

 Ready to discuss your project?

-Tell us about your challenge — we'll prepare a proposal considering your timeline and budget
+Tell us about your challenge — we’ll prepare a proposal based on your timeline and budget

 Schedule a consultation